 The term Art Deco is often applied to furniture from the 1920s through the early 1940s.
 So is the term Art Moderne.
-Understanding the difference between the two isn't always easy -- especially since, just to add to the confusion, Art Deco was actually called Moderne in its own time, and today, much of what's technically Moderne is called Art Deco.
+Understanding the difference between the two isn't always easy—especially since, just to add to the confusion, Art Deco was called Moderne in its own time, and today, much of what's technically Moderne is called Art Deco.
 Here, we unravel the difference between these two styles.

-The style known today as Art Deco (a term actually coined in the 1960s) hit the world in 1925, at the Paris Exposition Internationale des Arts Décoratifs et Industriels, a sort of world's fair for furniture - though it had actually begun to develop several years earlier (the Exposition had been planned for 1915, but was delayed by the onset of World War I).
-Art Deco built on the stylized, cleanly lined forms of immediate style predecessors Art Nouveau and Jugendstil.
+The style known today as Art Deco (a term actually coined in the 1960s) hit the world in 1925, at the Paris Exposition Internationale des Arts Décoratifs et Industriels, a sort of world's fair for —though it had actually begun to develop several years earlier (the Exposition had been planned for 1915, but was delayed by the onset of World War I).
+Art Deco built on the stylized cleanly-lined forms of immediate style predecessors Art Nouveau and Jugendstil.
 Whole books can be (and have been) written on the various influences on Art Deco, which range from Greco-Roman to Egyptian to Asian.

-Along with Ruhlmann (whose work illustrates this article), some of the dominant names in Art Deco include Paul Follot, Jules Lelou and the design firms of Süe et Mare and Dominique.
+Along with Ruhlmann (whose work illustrates this article), some of the dominant names in Art Deco include Paul Follot, Jules Lelou, Ruba Rombic and the design firms of Süe et Mare and Dominique.

 Admittedly, Art Deco and Art Moderne overlap, both stylistically and chronologically (Frankl's first Skyscraper furniture, for example, dates from the late 1920s).
 Of the two, Art Deco is the more familiar term.
-In his Art Deco of the 20s and 30s, furniture historian Bevis Hillier applies it to both styles throughout the between-the-wars period, characterizing the earlier 1915-1930 version as feminine, and the later, 1931-1945, as masculine.
-But other historians, and many antiques dealers, reserve the term for furniture (usually European-designed) of the mid-teens and 1920s; the streamlined modes of the 1930s are, strictly speaking, Moderne—especially with American pieces.
+In his Art Deco of the 20s and 30s, furniture historian Bevis Hillier applies it to both styles throughout the between-the-wars period, characterizing the earlier 1915 to 1930 version as feminine, and the later, 1931 to 1945, as masculine.
+But other historians and many antique dealers, reserve the term for furniture (usually European-designed) of the mid-teens and 1920s; the streamlined modes of the 1930s are, strictly speaking, Moderne—especially with American pieces.